aarg/tpm/content/_index.md

 +++

 {{< lead >}}
-Technical Program managers make things happen, they get the projects done.
+Technical Program managers make things happen; they get the projects done.
 They create [scalable processes](/how/team_process/) that help teams make tangible progress towards project goals.
 This site discusses the role of a (Technical) Program Manager, explains [what](/what/) they do, and [how](/how/).
 You will learn more about the role of a Technical Program Manager in a hi-tech, fast-paced software development environment.
 {{< /lead >}}

-<br>I have used the terms Project Manager, Program Manager, and Technical Program Manager (TPM) interchangeably as I believe the majority of the role is still the same.
+<br>I have used the terms Project Manager, Program Manager, and Technical Program Manager (TPM) interchangeably as I believe most of the role is still the same.
 Subtle differences in these roles are explained [here](/what/roles/#pgm-and-tpm).
 At a high level, program managers:

-* Get things done
+* Get things done.
-* Bring order to chaos
+* Bring order to chaos.
-* Bring clarity to situations
+* Bring clarity to situations.
-* Ensure team is always making progress
+* Ensure team is always making progress.

-Program managers wear different hats depending on the situation, the [TPM role](what/tpm_role/) has so much to offer.
-People typically become a program manager to gain experience in the technical and business domain.
+Program managers wear different hats depending on the situation.
+The [TPM role](what/tpm_role/) has so much to offer.
+People typically become program managers to gain experience in the technical and commercial domain.
 The position forms an integral part of a team.
 I think about this role as a center in the “Hub and spoke” model.
 Good program managers know the pulse of their projects, become the central source of information, and are accountable for moving projects forward.

 ## Learn More
 <div class="row py-3 mb-5">